aws/aws-sam-cli/samcli/local/init/templates/cookiecutter-aws-sam-hello-powershell/{{cookiecutter.project_name}}/README.md

             Method: get
 ```

 If the previous command run successfully you should now be able to hit the following local endpoint to invoke your function `http://localhost:3000/hello`

 ## Packaging and deployment

-AWS Lambda C# runtime requires a flat folder with all dependencies including the application.
-SAM will use `CodeUri` property to know where to look up for both application and dependencies:
+AWS Lambda PowerShell functions are compiled in to a .net core project before they are uploaded.
+Depencies are detected through the `#Requires` statement in your script file.
+After your project is built SAM will use `CodeUri` property to know where to look for the built application (including its dependencies):

 ```yaml
 ...